marciopocebon/ADB/README.md

     am start -a android.intent.action.GET_CONTENT -t image/jpeg

+### There is several ways to send a SMS via AM, here is one example:

+    aam broadcast -a com.whereismywifeserver.intent.TEST --es sms_body "test from adb"

 # GETPROP

 There is to much to describe here, get info by type getprop, but you can for example grep various stuff by: